dpoerschke/abuseipdb-blocklist-creator-4-nginx/README.md

 https://docs.abuseipdb.com/?python#blocklist-endpoint

 Nginx PLUS provides its own API for 'denylisting' IP addresses, but this does not seem to provide a way to block a large number of IP addresses at once (see https://docs.nginx.com/nginx/admin-guide/security-controls/denylisting-ip-addresses/ ).
-The approach of abuseipdb-blocklist-creator works with the free version of Nginx, too.
+The approach of abuseipdb-blocklist-creator works with the free version of [Nginx](https://nginx.org) as well.

 ---